Azure/azure-webpubsub/samples/javascript/videoshare/README.md

 Also update corresponding URL template in settings tab in Azure portal.

-Now your whiteboard is running in Azure at `https://<app-name>.azurewebsites.net`.
+Now your video share is running in Azure at `https://<app-name>.azurewebsites.net`.
 Enjoy!